apriori/xfbuild/readme.txt

     This can lead to substantially faster builds.

-    Ubuntu note: Use xpath=/usr/include/d/ if xfBuild is having file write errors.
+    Tip: On Ubuntu use xpath=/usr/include/d/ if xfBuild is having file
+         write errors.
+    Tip: If xfbuild is having problems doing incremental compilation, try passing the +full switch

-    Note that if you use the +x (for packages) or +xpath (for paths) to avoid compiling modules from a custom library, you will typically have to pass the path to the prebuild library.
+    Note that if you use the +x (for packages) or +xpath (for paths) to avoid compiling modules from a custom library you will typically have to pass the path to the prebuild library.
 Otherwise you'll get linking errors.